josephdpurcell/joepcloud/README.md

 * Keystone - this is a synonym for the Identity service
 * Glance - this is a synonym for the Image service
 * Nova - this is a synonym for the Compute service
+* Neutron - this is a synonym for the Network service

 ## What is OpenStack?